scriptPilot/google-calendar-synchronization/README.md

 - one for the source calencar ID
 - one for the target calendar ID

-Now, on every calendar update in the source or target calendar, the events are synchronized automatically.
+Now, on every calendar update in the source calendar, the changes are synchronized to the target calendar.

+On every change to synchronized events in the target calendar, the changes are overwritten from the source calendar again.

 ### Multiple Source Calendars